How to pay $25 using the Zepbound Savings Card: The Ultimate Guide

 • follow the prompts

-Alternatively, you can call the phone number listed on the card or the accompanying materials that you received with the savings card.
+Alternatively, you can call the phone number on the card or the accompanying materials you received with the savings card.

 How much is Zepbound with the savings card?

-The cost varies depending on your commercial insurance coverage and whether it covers Zepbound.
-If your commercial insurance covers Zepbound, you can pay as little as $25.
-If your commercial insurance does not cover Zepbound, you can pay as little as $525.
+The cost of Zepbound varies depending on your commercial insurance coverage and whether it covers Zepbound.
+If your commercial insurance covers Zepbound, you can pay as little as $25 per month.
+If your commercial insurance does not cover Zepbound, you can pay as little as $650 for a 1-month supply.
 Find out from your commercial insurance company if they cover this medication.

 Is Zepbound covered by Medicare?